 Because instancing takes place in the renderer, the instanced geometry does not use memory or slow down the display as you work in Houdini.
 On the other hand, since you cannot see the instanced geometry in the viewport, it may be difficult to visualize the finished scene.

 Point instancing is very similar to particle instancing.

 Using the delayed load shader lets you store the geometry to instance on disk rather than in the scene.

 In the network editor, create an Instance object at the object level.
 The Instance object is just a regular Geometry container object with some extra render properties related to instancing added to it.

-In the object’s parameters, click the Instance tab and set the Instance object parameter to the path of the object you want to instance onto the points of the Instance object.
+In the object’s parameters, click the Instance tab and set the Instance Object parameter to the path of the object you want to instance onto the points of the Instance object.
 (You can drag the node from the network onto the parameter to set it.)
-Turn on Point instancing to instance onto the points of the Instance object instead of replacing the Instance object.
+Turn on Point Instancing to instance onto the points of the Instance object instead of replacing the Instance object.